cameronbracken/cadswes/rules-dev/doc/FlamingGorge/FlamingGorgeOutline.markdown

 _Description_: Depending on the model start month, set the base flow operations based on the hydrologic classification in order to meet the May 1 ULDE.

-		IF month is June and HClass is Wet and NOT downramped Set Release to SplitMonthRelease("June","Wet")
+		IF month is June and SpringHClass is Dry and NOT downramped Set Release to SplitMonthRelease("June","Dry")
 			Set BaseFlow to GetBaseFlowMagnitude("Dry")
 			Set Downramp Flag
-		ELSE IF month is July and HClass ModeratelyDry and NOT downramped Set Release to GetBaseFlowMagnitude("ModeratelyDry")
+		ELSE IF month is July and SpringHClass ModeratelyDry and NOT downramped Set Release to GetBaseFlowMagnitude("ModeratelyDry")
 			Set Downramp Flag
-		ELSE IF month is July and HClass Average and NOT downramped Set Release to SplitMonthRelease("July","Average")
+		ELSE IF month is July and SpringHClass Average and NOT downramped Set Release to SplitMonthRelease("July","Average")
 			Set Downramp Flag
-		ELSE IF month is August and HClass ModeratelyWet and NOT downramped Set Release to GetBaseFlowMagnitude("ModeratelyWet")
+		ELSE IF month is August and SpringHClass ModeratelyWet and NOT downramped Set Release to GetBaseFlowMagnitude("ModeratelyWet")
 			Set Downramp Flag
 		ELSE IF month is August and HClass ModeratelyWet and NOT downramped